Un rescate de huevitos: Plot

-On a peaceful morning at the "Granjas el Pollon", Toto is starting his morning routine when Tocino informs him that Di has given birth to their new eggs, Max and Uly.
+Sometime after the events of the third film, on a peaceful morning at the "Granjas el Pollon", Toto is starting his morning routine when Tocino informs him that Di has given birth to their new eggs, Max and Uly.
 Their golden appearance leads La Abuelita to submit them for a ranch contest, catching the attention of La Duchess, a Russian egg collector.
 At first, Toto is excited until the children express desire to play in the outdoors, causing Toto to worry and immediately become over protective.
 He eventually allows them to play under Bibi's supervision, but uses many protective procedures along the way.
 Just then, two opossums Tlacua and Cuache, disguised as chickens, sneak into the farm in an attempt to eat chickens when Perro Fidencio locks them up in an empty farmhouse.
 This causes more concern for Toto, but after Di's advice, he promises his children playtime after the contest.

 The following day, Max and Uly are declared winners at the egg contest for their golden appearance, as Duquesa offers Abuelita $200 dollars but refuses and pays her back instead.
 Outraged, she orders the two bandit brothers, Panzovich and Gordimitri to track the "Granjas el Pollon" farm.
 Meanwhile, on the way home, Toto once again becomes worried for his children after Duquesa's encounter and tears up their winning ribbons, making them afraid of him.
 Later that night, the remorseful Toto sits by the pond when the Russian collectors send hunting moles in mind-controlled helmets to track and kidnap Max and Uly.
 Bibi and Willy track down one of the moles, named Toporocho, who thanks them for freeing him from the helmet.
 In return, he helps Toto and his family board the cargo plane to Congo.
 They track the plane down and board inside.

 Inside the plane, the egg children meet a variety of fellow-snatched eggs inside named jars, including those of a peacock, a Golden eagle, a parrot, a roadrunner, a quail, and returning characters including Coco, Iguano, Serp, Torti, Lagartijo, Manotas, and Huevo de Halcón.
 Toto and company then make it into the cargo room when a fight between the bandit brothers breaks out.
 Toto and Di were eventually thrown off the plane, and Willy, Bibi, Bacon, and Toporocho saved them with a parachute.
 As Duquesa and the bandit brothers drive off, Toto and his company were underground, splashed to river where a trio of hippopotamus give them a ride.